1100011Dawg/Obsidian_Dawson/School/IB History/Cold War Scinces/The Rise and Fall of T.D Lysenko.md

 “With the aid of this doctrine, attempts are made to justify the exploitation of workers, colonialism, and racial discrimination”  (Medvedev and Lerner, p.
 148)

-“This treatment yielded no
-crops;”
-(Medvedev and Lerner, p.
-183)

 “It is Lysenko’s
 conviction that a hybrid zygote develops traits not in accord¬
 ance with the Morganist laws of segregation and dominance